East St. Louis massacre: Government's reaction

 In a mass meeting in Carnegie Hall on July 12 in New York City, Samuel Gompers, the president of the American Federation of Labor, tried to diminish the role in the massacre attributed to trade unions.
 He said that an investigation was needed in order to place blame.
 Theodore Roosevelt, former president of the United States, responded, "Mr. Gompers, why don't I accuse afterwards?
 I'll answer now, when murder is to be answered."
 Roosevelt also was reported to say, "I will go to the extreme to bring justice to the laboring man, but when there is murder I will put him down."

 Congressman Leonidas C. Dyer (R-Mo.), a representative from a St. Louis urban district, asked for a federal investigation.
 President Woodrow Wilson wrote to him on July 28, saying that special agents of the Department of Justice could not find enough evidence to justify federal action in the matter.
 He said: "I am informed that the attorney general of the State of Illinois has gone to East St. Louis to add his efforts to those of the officials of the county and city in pressing prosecutions under the State laws.
 The representatives of the Department of Justice are so far as possible lending aid to the State authorities in their efforts to restore tranquility and guard against further outbreaks."

 Hearings on the massacre before the Committee on Rules and the House of Representatives began on August 3, 1917.
-A federal investigation was eventually opened.
+The lack of a full federal investigation damaged Black morale though.